10 Famous Festivals in Japan

 4. Sapporo Yuki Matsuri

-Japan’s Sapporo Snow Festival is a seven-day event which holds every February in Sapporo.
-It holds in Odori Park, Susukino, and Tsudome, which are the celebration’s primary venues.
+Japan’s Sapporo Snow Festival is a seven-day event held every February in Sapporo.
+It is held in Odori Park, Susukino, and Tsudome, the celebration’s primary venues.

-There has been an annual international snow sculpture contest at Odori Park since 1974.
-In 2008, 14 teams from across the world participated.
+Odori Park has hosted an annual international snow sculpture contest since 1974.
+In 2008, 14 teams from around the world participated.

 However, nearly two million visitors visited Sapporo in 2007 (the 57th festival) to see the hundreds of snow statues and ice sculptures in Odori Park and Susukino, both in central Sapporo and Satoland.